dylan-lang/opendylan/documentation/source/duim-reference/conventions.rst

 This manual is intended for programmers using DUIM, and forms a complete reference for the Application Programmer's Interface (API) for DUIM.
-You should also see `Building Applications using DUIM
-<http://opendylan.org/documentation/building-with-duim/>`_ for a description of
-how to start building applications using DUIM.
+You should also see :doc:`/building-with-duim/index` for a description of how to start building applications using DUIM.
 At some points, the API also includes lower-level layers, which DUIM programmers are free to specialize.